Home About & Contact

 Located in the heart of downtown Chattanooga along the riverfront, Tennessee Aquarium is home to 10,000 animals.

-One building wasn’t enough to contain all of the aquatic life at Tennessee Aquarium.
-Therefore, your admission includes a visit to both the River Journey and Ocean Journey buildings.
+One building wasn’t enough to contain all of the aquatic life at the Tennessee Aquarium.
+Therefore, your admission includes the River Journey and Ocean Journey buildings.

 Tennessee Aquarium is one of the world’s largest freshwater aquariums.